Guidelines for Authors

 For more details, please refer to: http://www.theajo.com/announcement/view/155.

-3.7.4 Conflicts Of Interest
+3.7.4 Conflicts of Interest

 All authors will be asked to fill in the ICMJE’s unified disclosure form (the latest version).
-The form could be downloaded at: https://cdn.amegroups.cn/static/public/coi_disclosure.docx.
+The form can be downloaded at: https://cdn.amegroups.cn/static/public/coi_disclosure.docx.
 Each author should submit a separate form and is responsible for the accuracy and completeness of the submitted information.
 The corresponding author should use the information in the form completed by each author to create the COI statement for the manuscript.
 The statement (but not the forms) must be included along with the submission.
 The statement should include the initials of the author along with the conflicts of interest.
 The following examples show the format in which the Conflicts of Interest statement should appear in the manuscript:

 “Conflicts of Interest: All authors have completed the ICMJE uniform disclosure form.
 The authors have no conflicts of interest to declare.”